Artist Stories

 Giorgione, The Tempest, c.
 1508, Gallerie dell’Accademia, Venice, Italy.

-6. Only 40 of his paintings survived until now – and we should put a question mark here
+6. Only 40 of his paintings survive (and we should put a question mark here)

 Giorgione, Laura, 1506, Kunsthistorisches Museum Wien, Vienna, Austria.

 The counter of Giorgione’s works stopped at number 40 – although even the Sleeping Venus, that quintessentially Giorgionesque work, has its radical doubters who see it as entirely Titianesque.
-There are people walking on this planet who doubt Giorgione’s very existence (conspiracy theorists!).
+People are walking on this planet who doubt the artist’s very existence (conspiracy theorists!).
 Whatever.
 The resulting uncertainty about the identity and meaning of his art has made Giorgione one of the most mysterious figures in European painting.

 Recommended